StephenSingler/StephenSingler.github.io/index.md

 ### More about me

 * I play the piano for fun
+  * Mostly sound tracks from video games (mostly Zelda songs at the moment)
 * I graduated from Torrey Pines High School in 2019
 * I have a younger sister
 * I have done a Korean martial art called Tang Soo Do for roughly 12 years now